Skip to content

 Book overview

-Welcome to The Tact Book section (or just The Book), — an introductory book about the Tact language.
+Welcome to The Tact Book section (or simply The Book) — an introductory book about the Tact language.
 It is a cohesive and streamlined sequence of educational materials about Tact.
-Whenever there’s an existing explanation of the broader TON concept in the main TON documentation, this Book tries to reference it as well.
+Whenever there’s an existing explanation of a broader TON concept in the main TON documentation, this Book tries to reference it as well.

-In general, it assumes that you’re reading it in sequence from front to back.
-Later parts build on concepts in earlier parts, and earlier parts might not delve into details on a particular topic but will revisit the topic in a later part.
+In general, it assumes that you are reading it in sequence from front to back.
+Later parts build on concepts presented in earlier parts, and earlier parts might not delve into details of a particular topic but will revisit the topic in a later part.

-Book also assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
-We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
-We don’t spend a lot of time talking about what programming is or how to think about it.
-If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.
+The Book also assumes that you have written code in another programming language but does not make any assumptions about which one.
+We have tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
+We do not spend a lot of time talking about what programming is or how to think about it.
+If you are entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.

 Here are its main contents: